|Nutritional Guidelines (per serving)|

 Cupcakes in Morocco

-During Ramadan, iftar is the feast you have after sunset when you have not eaten or drunk since sunrise.
+During Ramadan, iftar is the feast held after sunset to break the fast since sunrise.
 It traditionally includes dates, but baked desserts are also a part of the spread.
 A batch of cupcakes can be a quick treat.

 Since the quality of chocolate chips in Morocco can be iffy, a good alternative is to hand chop good dark baking chocolate or a chocolate bar for recipes which call for chocolate chips.
 In this case, the vanilla cake is flavorful enough so skipping the chocolate chips would be fine.